 That morning, my mother gives me a shining cup of memory.
 And I, in my heedless childhood, take it from her hand, before she pulls the curtain closed again, over the shadow of her birth and the mystery of her mother.

 © Cari Ferraro 2022

-An excerpt from the memoir part of my book, Mother Knot, one of many beginnings from a book that has had many titles.
-This excerpt is not at the beginning now, but in its way, it was the very beginning of the story, and the stories, that I wrote.
+An excerpt from the memoir part of my book, Mother Knot, one of many beginnings from a book that has had many titles, and many beginnings.
 I have included a photo for you of this memento which sparked my first poem and opened a portal from which I am still drawing sustenance.